 To lessen the symptoms of dry mouth, sip water throughout the day and avoid smoking and drinking beverages with caffeine or alcohol.
 To stimulate more saliva flow, chew sugarless gum, suck on sugarless candies or use a saliva substitute recommended by your doctor.

 Sjogren's syndrome is an autoimmune disease that affects the salivary glands and may cause dry mouth or mouth sores.
-Dry mouth is a symptom associated with HIV, Parkinson's disease and diabetes.
-Chemotherapy can sometimes make the mouth feel dry because the saliva becomes thicker, reports the American Society of Clinical Oncology.
+Dry mouth is a symptom associated with HIV, Parkinson's disease, and diabetes.
+Chemotherapy can sometimes make the mouth feel dry because the saliva becomes thicker.

-See your doctor if you are concerned about a salivary gland infection or another condition affecting your body's ability to produce saliva.
-Remember a wet mouth is a healthy mouth, and salivary glands are the key.
+See a dental professional if you are concerned about a salivary gland infection or another condition affecting your body's ability to produce saliva.
+Remember, a wet mouth is a healthy mouth, and salivary glands are the key.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.